 The Merger.
 At the effective time of the Merger, Sub will be merged with and into Old Gaylord, with Old Gaylord continuing as the surviving corporation and a wholly owned subsidiary of Westinghouse.
-The number of shares of Westinghouse Common Stock to be received by Old Gaylord's stockholders in connection with the Merger for each outstanding share of Old Gaylord Common Stock (subject to the proviso to this sentence, the "Per Share Merger Consideration") will be equal to (i) the quotient of (x) \$1.55 billion divided by (y) the number of shares of Old Gaylord Common Stock issued and outstanding immediately prior to the effective time of the Merger, divided by (ii) the average of the daily closing prices per share of Common Stock, par value \$1.00 per share, of Westinghouse ("Westinghouse Common Stock") as reported on the NYSE Composite Transactions List for the 15 consecutive full NYSE trading days immediately preceding the third full NYSE trading day prior to the effective time of the Merger; provided, that Westinghouse will not be required to issue more than 110 million shares of Westinghouse Common Stock in the Merger (or 88 million shares in the unlikely event that Westinghouse consummates the anticipated separation of its power-related and non-power-related businesses into two companies (the "Westinghouse Distribution") prior to the effective time of the Merger).
-If the issuance of 110 million shares (or 88 million shares, the case may be) of Westinghouse Common Stock would result in Old Gaylord's stockholders receiving shares with an aggregate value of less than \$1.55 billion (calculated in accordance with the Merger Agreement as described above), then Old Gaylord would have the right to terminate the Merger Agreement, subject to Westinghouse's right to issue additional shares.
-Based on the average of the daily closing prices per share of Westinghouse Common Stock as reported on the NYSE Composite Transactions List for the 15 day trading period ended June 26, 1997, and on the number of shares of Old Gaylord Common Stock outstanding on that date, the Per Share Merger Consideration would have been 0.725 shares of

-Westinghouse Common Stock.
-The actual Per Share Merger Consideration at the effective time of the Merger, however, may be greater or less than the above number.
+The number of shares of Westinghouse Common Stock to be received by Old Gaylord's stockholders in connection with the Merger for each outstanding share of Old Gaylord Common Stock (subject to the proviso to this sentence, the "Per Share Merger Consideration") will be equal to (i) the quotient of (x) \$1.55 billion divided by (y) the number of shares of Old Gaylord Common Stock issued and outstanding immediately prior to the effective time of the Merger, divided by (ii) the average of the daily closing prices per share of Common Stock, par value \$1.00 per share, of Westinghouse ("Westinghouse Common Stock") as reported on the NYSE Composite Transactions List for the 15 consecutive full NYSE trading days immediately preceding the third full NYSE trading day prior to the effective time of the Merger; provided, that Westinghouse will not be required to issue more than 110 million shares of Westinghouse Common Stock in the Merger (or 88 million shares in the event that Westinghouse consummates the anticipated separation of its media and industrial businesses into two companies (the "Westinghouse Distribution") prior to the effective time of the Merger).
+If the issuance of 110 million shares (or 88 million shares, as the case may be) of Westinghouse Common Stock would result in Old Gaylord's stockholders receiving shares with an aggregate value of less than \$1.55 billion (calculated as described above), then Old Gaylord would have the right to terminate the Merger Agreement, subject to Westinghouse's right to issue additional shares.
+Based on the average daily closing prices per share of Westinghouse Common Stock as reported on the NYSE Composite Transactions List for the 15 day trading period , 1997, and on the number of shares of Old Gaylord Common Stock ended June outstanding on that date, the Per Share Merger Consideration would have been shares of Westinghouse Common Stock.
+The actual Per Share Merger Consideration at the effective time of the Merger may be greater or less than the above number.